gameflorist/dunedynasty/README.txt

 Each of these have their own subdirectory in the music/ directory.
 Instructions are provided in the respective FILELIST.TXT files.

-Note that many of the external music sets are provided in .mp3 format.
-Currently you must convert them to Ogg Vorbis (.ogg) or FLAC formats.

 If you want to disable any music set, edit the [music] section of the config file.
 If a particular track is missing, it will look for a suitable replacement in the default music pack, or use the Adlib music